 2.2.3.
 Prepare individuals who are deaf or hard of hearing to use interpreters.

-2.2.4.Manage assistive technology for individuals who are deaf or hard of hearing.
+2.2.4.
+Assist with routines related to assistive technology used by individuals who are D/HH to enhance access to the environment

+2.2.5.
+Create safe, inclusive, culturally responsive learning environments to engage individuals with exceptionalities in meaningful learning activities and social interactions by collaborating with general educators and other colleagues

+2.2.6.
+TDHHs use motivational and instructional interventions to teach individuals with exceptionalities how to adapt to different environments.

-2.2.5.Design a classroom environment that maximizes opportunities for visual and/or auditory learning and meets developmental and learning needs
+2.2.7.
+Design or modify a language-rich learning environment that maximizes opportunities for visual and/or auditory learning and meets developmental and learning needs

+2.2.8.
+Structure the learning environments to encourage developmentally- appropriate self-advocacy and self-determination skills

 3. Curricular Content Knowledge Special Educators use knowledge of general and specialized curricula to support individualized learning for individuals with exceptionalities.
-For Teachers of the Deaf and Hard of Hearing this includes the following skill standards:
+For Teachers of the Deaf and Hard of Hearing this includes the standards:

 3.1.
 Performance Standards

-3.1.1.Plan and implement transitions across service continuums.
+3.1.1.
+Oversee or collaborate with educational teams to plan and implement transitions across service continuums.

-3.1.2.Integrate language instruction into academic areas.
+3.1.2.
+Integrate evidence based language and literacy instruction across all academic areas

+3.1.3.
+Differentiate and adapt curricula in response to diverse populations

+across multiple educational settings

 4. Assessment Special Educators use multiple methods of assessment and data-sources in making educational decisions.
 For Teachers of the Deaf and Hard of Hearing this includes the following knowledge and skill standards:

 4.1.
 Knowledge Standards

-4.1.1.Specialized terminology used in assessing individuals who are deaf or hard of hearing.
+4.1.1.
+Understand the range of assessment types, from informal to standardized

+4.1.2.
+Knowledge of appropriate formative, summative, and diagnostic assessment of expanded core curriculum, auditory skills, visual language skills, self-advocacy, self- determination, functional listening, self-care skills, and student safety.

+4.1.3.
+Understand the relationship between assessment data, reporting, and programming and planning

 4.2.
 Performance Standards

-4.2.1.Administer assessment tools using the individuals preferred mode and language of communication.
+4.2.1.
+Utilize appropriate terminology and interpret results across assessments

+4.2.2.
+Ensure equal access to communication and minimized biased assessment

+with regard to laws, policies, and ethical principles

+4.2.3.
+Use and interpret technically sound assessments for individuals with D/HH

+4.2.4.
+Administer appropriate formative, summative, and diagnostic assessments

-4.2.2.Develop specialized assessment procedures that allow for alternative forms of expressive communication.
+4.2.5.
+Identify or develop appropriate specialized assessments that allow for

+alternative forms of expression, and select appropriate accommodations

+and modifications

-4.2.3.Collect and analyze spoken, signed, or written communication samples.
+4.2.6.
+Collect and analyze a range of spoken, signed, written, or other language

+and communication samples

+4.2.7.
+Utilize assessment data to develop reports and to inform programming

+and planning

 5. Instructional Planning & Strategies Special Educators select, adapt, and use a repertoire of evidence-based instructional strategies (including intervention used in academic and specialized curricula) to advance learning of individuals with exceptionalities.
-For Teachers of the Deaf and Hard of Hearing this includes the following knowledge and skill standards:
+For Teachers of the Deaf and Hard of Hearing this includes the following standards:

 5.1.
 Knowledge Standards

-5.1.1.Visual tools and organizers that support content mastery and retention by individuals who are deaf or hard of hearing
+5.1.1.
+Understand language/modes of communication used by individuals who are deaf/hard of hearing

+5.1.2.
+Understand strategies that promote curricular programming that is responsive to

+diverse populations across multiple educational settings

 5.2.
 Performance Standards